InsulationCalculator

 What R-Value Insulation Do I Need?

 The right insulation R-value depends on where you live and what part of the house you are insulating.
 The U.S. Department of Energy divides the country into climate zones 1 through 7, each with recommended R-values.
-Here is a simplified guide:
+Here is a simplified guide to help you select the correct R-value in our insulation R-value calculator:

 LocationClimate Zones 1-3 (South)Zones 4-5 (Central)Zones 6-7 (North)